 Applying patches to applications and operating systems is critical to ensuring the security of systems.
 As such, patching forms part of the Essential Eight from the Strategies to Mitigate Cyber Security Incidents.

-In this publication, a security vulnerability refers to a flaw in an application or operating system rather than a misconfiguration or deployment flaw.
+In this publication, a vulnerability refers to a flaw in an application or operating system rather than a misconfiguration.
+Furthermore, references to patches within this publication are equally applicable to updates and other vendor mitigations.

 Applying patches